 - Once you have completed the above steps, you are now officially a licensed mortgage loan originator and can start training with us

-Mortgage 101 For New Loan Officers was written by Gustan Cho to welcome newer loan officers who just passed their exams and background checks and are now employed and ready to do business and originate mortgage loans.
+Mortgage 101 For New Loan Officers was written by Michael Gracz to welcome newer loan officers who just passed their exams and background checks and are now employed and ready to do business and originate mortgage loans.

 Information On The NMLS Exam Versus Reality

-- I advice test takers only to worry about what is on the test study materials and not worry about whether it is true in real life.
+- I advise test takers only to worry about what is on the test study materials and not worry about whether it is true in real life.

 - Theory versus reality?

 - Many information that is on the test materials is not true in reality.